yanndemel/crud-rest-gen/README.md

 --------------------
 ###Prerequisites

- 1. Your entities must be simple POJOs annotated with standard javax.persistence annotations
+ 1. Your entities must be POJOs annotated with standard **javax.persistence annotations** : currently only **Field access** defined annotations are supported
  2. The type of **all @Id** in your entities **must be java.lang.Long**